 Gently Clear Out Clogs

 Now and then, sprinkle about half a cup of baking soda in the drain, then pour on about a half a cup or more of white vinegar.
 Allow it to bubble, then flush it with a pot of boiling water.
 Boiling water can also be poured down the toilet bowl.
 Sometimes, this is all it takes to get rid of a stubborn clog.

 Get Rid of Tree Roots

-Tree roots are a big cause of sewer back up.
+Tree roots in drains are a big cause of sewer back up.
 The roots of trees and shrubs find the water and nutrients that flow through a sewer pipe irresistible.
 The first thing to do is to make sure that no tree or shrub is planted in the vicinity of the sewer line.
 However, even a tree or shrub that looks like it was planted a safe distance away can have an extensive roots system that finds and infiltrates the drainpipe.